 Bring Potted Plants Indoors

-For instance, you can build a wall from straw bales, weighted down with rocks.
-You can stack the bales two or more levels high if you wish.
+For instance, you can build a wall from straw bales, weighed down with rocks.
+To get a taller wind barrier, stack the straw bales two or more layers high.

 You can even grow some plants in straw bales.
 For more information, check out my article on growing potatoes in straw bales.

 If you live in a windy area, you may want to do this every year at the start of the season.
-You will protect your plants from the wind, and as an added bonus, the pile can be composted at the end of the growing season for next year’s garden.
+You will protect your plants from wind, and you can add the straw to a compost pile at the end of the growing season.

 Another option is to build a wall made of wire and sticks, branches, or bamboo, with burlap or some other material stretched over the wire.
 The wall doesn’t have to be perfect; in fact, it shouldn’t be.